tuanpmt/esp_mqtt/README.md

 - TLS
 "
 # Using the esp_uMQTT_broker in an Arduino project
-There is a fast-and-dirty hack to add the broker functionality to any ESP Arduino project:
+There is a fast-and-dirty hack to add the pure broker functionality (not the CLI and the scripting) to any ESP Arduino project:

-- Go to the install directory of the ESP8266 support package (something like: "<yourArduinoDir>/hardware/esp8266com/esp8266")
+- Go to the install directory of the ESP8266 support package (something like: "[yourArduinoDir]/hardware/esp8266com/esp8266")
 - Look for the file "platform.txt"
 - Search for the line with "compiler.c.elf.libs"
 - Add "-lmqtt" to the libs.
 Now it should look like: